Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Choose Copper (Microsoft Copilot) if:

 The truth?
 I use both.
-Clawdbot handles all my personal automation, system integration, and privacy-sensitive tasks.
+Moltbot handles all my personal automation, system integration, and privacy-sensitive tasks.
 For quick queries while mobile or collaborative work, I still use ChatGPT.
 They serve different purposes.

 Troubleshooting Common Installation Issues

 Even with careful setup, you might encounter issues.
-I’ve hit most of these myself, so here are the solutions that actually work.
+I’ve hit most of these myself, so here are the solutions that actually work for Moltbot (and those migrating from Clawdbot).

-Cause: Your shell can’t find the Clawdbot executable because it’s not in your PATH.
+Cause: Your shell can’t find the Moltbot executable because it’s not in your PATH.

 Solution: